 Cosmetologist Career Information

-P ersonal appearance is an important element in developing confidence and self-esteem.
+Think about it: Personal appearance is an important element in confidence and self-esteem.
 Most of us want to look good because looking good often means feeling good.
-That's why we have cosmetology.
-Information, products, and services that can help people look their best are always highly sought-after (as are the professionals that help us take our individual beauty to a higher level).

 What is a Cosmetologist?